-Farmers in South Australia need to prepare for climate change, as well as help mitigate global warming by reducing greenhouse gas emissions.
-While further human-induced warming is inevitable, the great range in projected climates by 2070 indicates that we still have a choice about what type of climate we will have by the end of this century.
+Farmers in Victoria need to prepare for climate change, as well as help mitigate global warming by reducing greenhouse gas emissions.
+While further human-induced warming is inevitable, the great range in projected climates by 2070 indicates that we still have a choice about the type of climate we will have by the end of this century.